-Each teacher must keep a complete log (on a district provided form) for all cases of removal of students from his or her class.
+Each teacher must keep a complete log (on a district provided form) complete a referral in the district's student management system for all cases of removal of students from his or her class.
 The principal must keep a log of all removals of students from class.